mariahncornelio/Southeast-Asia-GeoGuessr/README.md

 #### Compiling Data and Image Pre-processing

 * **Data Collection:**
-    * Source: Overpass Turbo (OT) and Google Street View Static API (GSVS API)
-    * OT Query Strategy: Each country was queried using keywords like "beach," "mountain," "urban," and "rural" to ensure diverse scenes
+    * Overpass Turbo: Each country was queried using keywords like "beach," "mountain," "urban," and "rural" to ensure diversity
-    * GSVS API Image Extraction: Coordinate files were manually curated on Excel from GeoJSON's and batched to pull images from various regions within each country
+    * Google Street View Static API: Coordinate files were manually curated on Excel from GeoJSON's and batched to pull images
 * **Data Cleaning:**
     * Manual Filtering: Remove corrupted photos (containing obstructive blurs or duplicates)
         * Philippines: Image #1, 63, 79, 81